thirtythreeforty/bullycpp/README.md

 The executable `bullycpp` will be generated.

 Note:  If you want to redistribute the resulting application, you will need to use a statically linked Qt, which you must compile yourself.
-The configure line used to build the provided Windows precompiled versions is
+The Qt `configure` line used to build the provided Windows precompiled versions is

 	configure -opensource -confirm-license -static -release -openssl-linked -skip qtwebkit -platform win32-msvc2013 -nomake examples -nomake tests -no-style-fusion -mp -I C:\openssl\include -L C:\openssl\out32 -L "C:\Program Files (x86)\Microsoft SDKs\Windows\v7.1A\Lib"